 Look for coupons

 Always make sure to check for coupons before checking out.
 If you like to shop online, we recommend installing a coupon plugin, such as Honey or RetailMeNot, that scours the web for you before finalizing your purchase.
 Not only do these handy little tools help you save cash by finding valuable coupons, but they also help you rack up cashback that you can use later.
-This is an effortless way to make sure you’re saving money.
+This is an effortless way to save on pet supplies.
 Make sure to check for local sales and store coupons as well.

 In the same vein, make sure you inquire with your pet store or supplier about price matching.
 If you see a better price elsewhere, your retailer of choice may be willing to match it for you, so you know you’re getting the lowest possible price.